jdorigojones/21cmKAN/README.md

 # Test the basic installation

-Run the installation test script from within the 21cmKAN/ repository (so that it can locate utils.py).
-Remember to run the exports before every time you use pymultinest, distpy, or pylinex to add the compiled libraries to your path:
+Run the installation test script from within the 21cmKAN/ repository (so that it can locate utils.py)
 ```
 module load miniforge
 mamba activate 21cmkan-env

-export LD_LIBRARY_PATH=/path/to/MultiNest/lib:$LD_LIBRARY_PATH
-export PYLINEX=/path/to/pylinex
-export DISTPY=/path/to/distpy
-export PYTHONPATH="/path/to/pylinex:$PYTHONPATH"
-export PYTHONPATH="/path/to/distpy:$PYTHONPATH"

 cd /path/to/21cmKAN/
 python tutorials/test_basic_installation.py